erik1066/fdns-ms-dotnet-object/docs/USAGE.md

 # How to use the FDNS Object Service

-## Running locally inside a container
+## Running this microservice locally inside a container
 You will need to have the following software installed to run this microservice:

 - [Docker](https://docs.docker.com/install/)